Scott: Defeat your seven evil exes if we're going to continue to date?

 - Berserk Button:

-That's it, you cocky cock!!
-You will pay for your crimes against humanity!!
+That's it, you cocky cock!
+You will pay for your crimes against humanity!note

-- Although him clocking Knives probably helped, once Todd insults Toronto, Scott tries to attack him.
+- Although him clocking Knives probably helped, once Todd insults Toronto, that's the final straw for Scott.

 - Betty and Veronica: Betty - Knives, Veronica - Ramona.